namangit17/Studytracker.mini/statement.md

     -   Start a timer based on subject name.
     -   Stop the timer and auto‑calculate total minutes studied.
 3.  **Study Session Log Module**
-    -   View all past recorded sessions with subject name and time duration.
+    -   View all the past recorded sessions with subject name and time duration.
 4.  **User-Friendly Interaction**
     -   Simple menu‑based navigation.
     -   Clear prompts and structured  output.